 Learn the English suffix EN

-In this post I will explain how to use the English suffix EN.
+In this post, I will explain how to use the English suffix EN.
 Many English words use suffixes.
-If we learn to use English suffixes we can increase our vocabulary.
+If we learn to use English suffixes, we can increase our vocabulary.
 Use the video in this post to review the grammar and improve your English listening skills.

 What is a suffix?